Utility Billing

 Residents who don't pay their City utility bills are charged an administrative fee, which is added to the amount owed and certified to their property tax bills as a special assessment.
 Certification occurs at a public hearing in October for bills delinquent more than 45 days.

-For more information about utility bill assessment, call the City Finance Department at 763-593-8013.
+For more information about utility bill assessment, call the Accounting Manager at 763-593-8033.

 Understanding Your Bill